Team Australia (roller derby): 2015 Junior World Cup

-Details were correct at time of tournament.

 2018 Junior World Cup

 The following squad represented Australia at the second Junior Roller Derby World Cup in Feasterville-Trevose, Pennsylvania during July 2018.

-Details were correct at time of tournament.
+2023 Junior World Cup

+2023 marked the first time Junior Team Australia took home a medal, securing third place in Valence, France.

+2025 Junior World Cup

+The 2025 Junior World Cup marked the first time Junior Team Australia had two teams, one open division and the other female division.